-PC08 The governing board or authorized designee approved stewardship and capital asset items disposed of during the fiscal year, and the District removed the assets from the corresponding list and disposed of them in accordance with A.A.C.
-R7-2-1131.
-Determine the District prepared a request-for-authorization form to dispose of District property and the items identified for removal or disposal were removed from the capital assets or stewardship list (see example on USFR page VI-E-13).
-Indicate the date(s) disposals were approved by the governing board or authorized designee in the field provided.
-USFR pages VI-E-7 and 8 Expenditu ires-USFR VI-G documen es in place to ensure expenditures are for an allowable District purpose.
-Test work should e properly approved, are for an amount within budget capacity or available cash, and FY23 # Question Review procedure EXP01 The District separated responsibilities for expenditure processing among employees (i.e., voucher preparation, recordkeeping, and • Determine responsibilities were separated for expenditure processing among employees (i.e., voucher preparation, recordkeeping, and authorization). authorization).
+Objective: To determine whether the District has effective controls for expenditures in place to ensure expenditures are for an allowable District purpose.
+Test work should document processes and controls that demonstrate expenditure transactions are properly approved, are for an amount within budget capacity or available cash, and protect employees from allegations of misuse.

+FY23 # Question Review procedure EXP01 The District separated responsibilities for expenditure processing among employees (i.e., voucher preparation, recordkeeping, and authorization).
+Determine responsibilities were separated for expenditure processing among employees (i.e., voucher preparation, recordkeeping, and authorization).
 If adequate separation was not possible due to the District's limited staff size, determine whether adequate management review procedures were in place to compensate for employees performing incompatible functions.
 EXP02 The District monitored budget capacity in budget-controlled funds and cash balances in cash-controlled funds before approving purchase orders (PO) and authorizing expenditures, except as authorized in A.R.S. §§15-207, 15-304, 15-907, and 15-916.
-Determine the District had procedures to monitor budget/cash balances to prevent overexpenditures, such as: Encumbrance amounts are in place prior to releasing a PO.
-POs were sequentially numbered.
-Blanket POs include a definite time period and specific dollar limit.
-POs are approved by authorized District personnel prior to issuance.
+Determine the District had procedures to monitor budget/cash balances to prevent overexpenditures, such as: • Encumbrance amounts are in place prior to releasing a PO. • POs were sequentially numbered. • Blanket POs include a definite time period and specific dollar limit. • POs are approved by authorized District personnel prior to issuance.
 Review the District's ADE BUDG75 report for M&O and UCO Fund overexpenditures.
 List all budget-controlled funds that exceeded their budget limit at year-end and cash-controlled funds where the District exceeded the cash balance and incurred a cash deficit at the time of the expenditure, including the overexpenditure or cash deficit amounts.
 EXP03 The District's expenditures were made only for allowable District purposes, properly satisfied the specific purposes required for any restricted monies spent, and were adequately supported by documentation required by the USFR.
 Sample expenditures from a variety of District funds and determine the expenditures were allowable and supported by required documentation, such as receiving reports that documented the date of receipt, quantity received, and signature of the recipient for all goods and services received, vendor invoices, and purchase orders to determine prices and quantities were verified before payments were issued to vendors.
 Determine invoices were stamped "paid" or otherwise marked to help prevent duplicate payments.